-The Company established the Nomination and Remuneration Advisory Committee, a non-statutory committee, which consists of the CEO, two Independent Outside Directors, and one Independent Outside Audit & Supervisory Board Member.
-The Committee examined the rationale of the remuneration system, including standards for calculating basic remuneration and bonuses as well as standards for granting a stock-type compensation stock option plan, and reported to the Board of Directors that they considered such a remuneration system to be reasonable.
+Canon Inc., with the aim of ensuring the transparency and objectivity of the remuneration decision-making process as well as the validity of the remuneration system, established the “Nomination and Remuneration Advisory Committee,” a non-statutory committee, which consists of the CEO, two Independent Outside Directors, and one Independent Outside Audit & Supervisory Board Member.
+The Committee, after examining the rationale of the remuneration system, including calculation standards of the basic remuneration, the bonus and the granting standards of stock-type compensation stock option plan, reports to the Board of Directors to the effect that the system is reasonable.

-Remuneration for individual Audit & Supervisory Board Members is determined through discussion among the Audit & Supervisory Board Members within the limit of the remuneration amount approved by the general meeting of shareholders.
+Remuneration for individual Audit & Supervisory Board Members is determined through discussion among the Audit & Supervisory Board Members within the limit of the remuneration amount approved by the General Meeting of Shareholders.

 |Category of Position||Number of Directors and Audit & Supervisory Board Members||Remuneration Amounts by Classification

-|Basic Remuneration||Bonus||Stock-Type Compensation Stock Option|
+|Basic Remuneration||Bonus||Stock-type Compensation Stock Option|

 |Directors (excl.
-Outside Directors)||5||785||113||88||986|
+Outside Directors)||3||576||276||60||912|

 |Audit & Supervisory Board Members (excl.
-Outside Audit & Supervisory Board Members)||3||52||-||-||52|
+Outside Audit & Supervisory Board Members)||3||44||-||-||44|

-|Outside Audit & Supervisory Board Members||4||59||-||-||59|
+|Outside Audit & Supervisory Board Members||3||59||-||-||59|